 Tip 1: Automate analysis of promotion performance

-Retailers need a system that can provide automated analysis of past promotions across every product and every store and comparisons of those promotions throughout the year.
-These analytics drive the insights planners need to maximize promotional results in the future.
-Armed with actionable data-based analysis, planners understand which promotions drive sales and margin, which past promotions to eliminate due to poor performance, and the optimal product assortments and discount depths for each one.
+Retailers need a system that can provide automated analysis of past promotions across every product and every store, and comparisons of those promotions throughout the year.
+These analytics provide the insights planners need to maximize promotional results going forward.
+Armed with actionable, data-driven analysis, planners understand which promotions drive sales and margin, which past promotions to eliminate due to poor performance, and the optimal product assortments and discount depths for each.

 Cutting off low-performing promotions also saves time that can be put toward developing new campaigns and strategies.
-An automated system also eliminates the need for time-consuming spreadsheets prone to data corruption, saving a considerable amount of planners’ time and boosting efficiency and accuracy across the supply chain.
+An automated system also eliminates the need for time-consuming spreadsheets prone to data corruption, saving planners considerable time and boosting efficiency and accuracy across the supply chain.

 Essential benefits: